CAMPUS PARKING

-**Fall 2023 and Spring 2024 Student Parking Permits will NOT be required to park in Student Parking Lots.**
+At this time Student Parking Permits will NOT be required to park in Student Parking Lots.

-*ALL other parking regulations/violations WILL be enforced.*
+ALL other parking regulations/violations MAY be enforced.

 Employee Parking Permit

-All persons operating, driving, parking, or leaving a vehicle standing on District property are required to adhere to the provisions of AP6750.
+All persons operating, driving, parking, or leaving a vehicle on District property are required to adhere to the provisions of AP6750.
 All persons who enter on District property are charged with knowledge of the provisions of this procedure and are subject to the penalties for violations of such provisions.

 ENFORCEMENT

-DRIVING ON WCC PROPERTY
+DRIVING ON YCCD PROPERTY

 The driver of a vehicle shall obey all posted road signs, and the State of California Vehicle Code while driving on District property.
 In addition to the California Vehicle Code, the following procedures shall be followed:

-• Failure to obey any signal or device erected or posted and applicable to vehicles or pedestrians, or failure to comply with any lawful order, signal or direction of an Enforcement Officer is unlawful.
+• Failure to obey any signal or device erected or posted and applicable to vehicles or pedestrians, or failure to comply with any lawful order, signal or direction of an enforcement officer is unlawful.

 • No person shall drive or ride any vehicle (except for authorized vehicles), or other mode of transportation on any walkway, landscaped area or any other area not improved and maintained or marked for the purpose of vehicular traffic.